 You can use a debt consolidation loan that includes a low-interest rate to pay off high-interest debts, including secured and unsecured debt.
 These loans can be obtained at a local credit union.
-You can use a 0% balance transfer card to consolidate credit card debt and even a home equity line of credit in some cases.
+In addition, you can use a 0% balance transfer card to consolidate credit card debt and even a home equity line of credit in some cases.

 Is your credit score below 730?

 There are programs to consolidate credit card debt that are available and even come with credit restoration and are less expensive than debt settlement.
-States like Michigan, Illinois, Indiana, New York, and Iowa all offer a plan called debt validation.
-Credit card debt can get disputed before being settled, and often creditors can’t prove the debt is valid.
+States like Michigan, Illinois, Indiana, New York, and Iowa offer a debt validation plan.
+However, credit card debt can get disputed before being settled, and often creditors can’t prove the debt is valid.